joedaws/academic-kickstart/content/home/about.md

 # Biography

-Joseph Daws is a graduate research assistant in the department of mathematics at the University of Tennessee Knoxville working with Professor <a href="https://www.csm.ornl.gov/~cgwebster/">Clayton Webster</a>.
+I am a graduate research assistant in the department of mathematics at the University of Tennessee Knoxville working with Professor <a href="https://www.csm.ornl.gov/~cgwebster/">Clayton Webster</a>.
-Joseph is interested in problems at the intersection of approximation theory, inverse problems, image processing, optimization, and machine learning.
+My research interests are motivated by finding connections between challenging real-world problems and rigorous theory.
-His most recent work is concerned with studying how regularization affects the performance of the optimization problems at the heart of machine learning and image processing.
+I believe finding solutions rooted in theory leads to precise answers to difficult questions and understanding techniques used in practice leads to theoretical insight.